Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: Deformed ( ) algebras and their inhomogeneous contractions

 \subsection{Deformed $\mathfrak{o}(3,1)$ contracted to deformed $\mathfrak{o}(2,1) \vartriangleright\!\!< {\cal T}^{2,1}$}

-We will now consider the real form $\mathfrak{o}(3,1)$ as the $D = 3$ de Sitter algebra.
+Let us now take the real form $\mathfrak{o}(3,1)$ as the $D = 3$ de Sitter algebra.
 To this end we choose the third spatial axis as the direction associated with the rescaled generators.
 The corresponding basis $\{J'_p,\tilde K'_p\}$, $p = 1,2,4$ is introduced via the following transformation of the chiral Cartan-Weyl basis

 From (\ref{eq:33.14}) we know that the $\tilde K'_{1,2}$ and $J'_4$ generators satisfy the anti-Hermitian reality conditions, while $J'_{1,2}$ and $\tilde K'_4$ (i.e. the $D = 4$ boost generators $M_{24}$, $M_{41}$ and $M_{43}$) are Hermitian.
 Defining the physical basis, in which all generators are anti-Hermitian, via the transformation